cooperhewitt/go-pubsocketd/README.md

 # go-pubsocketd

-Listen to a Redis PubSub chanhel and then rebroadcast over WebSockets.
+Listen to a Redis PubSub channel and then rebroadcast over WebSockets.

 The long version is available in this blog post titled [The Medium is the Message](http://labs.cooperhewitt.org/2014/the-medium-is-the-message-and-pubsocketd/).